 John Dewey’s Plan For Your Children

-[John Dewey] doesn’t want the school any longer to be in the handmaiden role, aiding parents in their goal of passing literacy and tradition and deferred gratification on to the their progeny. . .
-[H]is schools now have the socially transforming purpose . . .
+[John Dewey] doesn’t want the school any longer to be in the handmaiden role, aiding parents in their goal of passing literacy and tradition and deferred gratification on to their progeny. . .
+[H]is schools now have the socially transforming purpose of . . .
 Continue reading →

 Campus Rage Is A Sacrament Of A New Religion